open-contracting/standard/standard/docs/en/implementation/hosting.md

 OCDS packages can be compressed in order to save on disk space and bandwidth.

-If compressing packages, publishers ought to use the zip file format.
+If compressing packages, publishers ought to use the ZIP file format.

 ### Serving files